Key Takeaways:

 MMOs are the heavyweight category of game development.
 These games need persistent online worlds, large player bases, and real-time infrastructure.
 Because of their technical demands and long-term support requirements, development budgets commonly start at $1 million and grow from there.

 Knowing which category your game fits into helps set realistic expectations from the start.
+Furthermore, multiplayer game development costs around 30-50% as compared to a single player game due to additional requirements like backend servers, security architecture, and networking security.

 Budgeting by Company Size